March 9, 2018

 5 lessons from 5 years in outsourced HR

 5 years is a long time in HR.
-In the past half-decade, both the modern workplace and the way we practice human resources have changed a lot.
+In the past half-decade, both the modern workplace and the way we practice outsourced HR has changed a lot.
 On the eve of our fifth birthday, we take a look back on what we’ve learned.

 It’s Catalina Consultants’ five-year anniversary!
 The time has certainly flown, and yet it seems a lot has changed since we opened our doors back in 2012.
 So, without getting too philosophical or sentimental, here are five lessons we’ve learned – or five things that have changed – over our five years of practice.